The Ultimate Guide to Cake Icing Recipes: Mastering the Art of Cake Decoration.

 Although you will find that frosting and icing are used as synonyms, many define frosting to be thicker while the icing is considered thinner and typically white.
 The main demand for both is to be thick enough to cover the surface, and smooth enough to layout effortlessly.
 Bear in mind that cake frosting not only improves the appearance but also contributes to the cake’s flavor!

 You can make cake frosting with or without butter.
-If you want to make it without butter, use cream cheese as without any of those two, your cake will just be too sweet so you need to bring down the level of sweetness.
+If you want to make it without butter, use cream cheese , (or these no cream cheese icing alternatives) as without any of those two, your cake will just be too sweet so you need to bring down the level of sweetness.

 Vanilla buttercream is a classic topping for cupcakes – it is delicate and visually appealing with its soft and almost romantic colors!
 Martha Stewart’s vanilla buttercream frosting recipe contains only five ingredients: butter, sugar, milk, vanilla extract, and salt.
 Just add all the items in a bowl and whip it until light and fluffy, using a spoon or an electric mixer at low speed.
 When you are done, just spread the vanilla buttercream icing on the cake using an offset spatula or pipe frosting for a more decorative look.
 The vanilla icing gives each cake “that something”.
 It can save the taste in the dry cake and takes care of the necessary sweetness with fruit varieties.